cschram/drawgaiden/README.md

 * Pencil, Rectangle, Circle, and Eraser
 * Displays the location of users cursors while they are drawing
 * Clear and Save buttons

-Currently all of the canvas state is stored in memory in the Node application, so if you kill the process and start it up all of your data is lost.

 # License